 What Is The Celery Juice Detox?

-The celery juice detox is a process of purifying your body by drinking large amounts of celery juice on a daily basis for several days.
+The celery juice detox is a process of supposedly purifying your body by drinking large amounts of celery juice on a daily basis for several days.
 It was popularized by Anthony William, a self-proclaimed health expert (13).
-Apparently, drinking large amounts of celery juice on an empty stomach has positive effects on acne, diabetes, liver disease, and weight loss.
+According to proponents, drinking large amounts of celery juice on an empty stomach has positive effects on acne, diabetes, liver disease, and weight loss.

 Why You Shouldn’t Detox With Celery Juice